 Figure 3.
-Emitted dose (drug entering the NGI) from the pMDI alone, pMDI with Diamond VHC, pMDI with Z-Stat VHC and pMDI with AC+ VHC with the fine particle dose highlighted \blacksquare and the dose in particles > 4.7 μ m highlighted \blacksquare .
+Emitted dose (drug entering the NGI) from the pMDI alone, pMDI with Diamond VHC, pMDI with Z-Stat VHC and pMDI with AC+ VHC with the fine particle dose highlighted and the dose in particles > 4.7 μm highlighted.
 Error bars denote standard deviation about the mean.

-The dose emitted from each device comprised of the fine particle dose (particles \leq 4.7 μm) and the dose in particles > 4.7 μ m in diameter.
-Although the emitted dose for the pMDI alone was greater than for the pMDI VHC combinations, Figure 3 shows that the majority of this difference was derived from a difference in particles $> 4.7 \mu m$ in diameter.
-Therefore the VHCs retained a large proportion of particles over 4.7 μm in size, which would otherwise have been deposited in the throat and upper stages of the impactor.
+The dose emitted from each device comprised of the fine particle dose (particles \leq 4.7 μm) and the dose in particles \geq 4.7 μm in diameter.
+Although the emitted dose for the pMDI alone was greater than for the pMDI VHC combinations, Figure 3 shows that this difference was derived from a difference in particles \geq 4.7 μm in diameter.
+In fact the large particle dose was over twice as large as the fine particle dose for the pMDI alone.
+This implies that the VHCs retained a large proportion of particles over 4.7 μm in size, which would otherwise have been deposited in the throat and upper stages of the impactor.

-The dose emitted from the AC+ VHC was lower than the dose emitted from the anti-static VHCs.
+The dose emitted from the AC+ VHC was slightly lower than the dose emitted from the anti-static VHCs.

 Figure 4.
-Fine particle fraction (percentage of the emitted dose in particles $\leq 4.7 \, \mu \text{m}$) from the pMDI alone, pMDI with Diamond VHC, pMDI with Z-Stat VHC and pMDI with AC+ VHC.
+Fine particle fraction (percentage of the emitted dose in particles \leq 4.7 μm) from the pMDI alone, pMDI with Diamond VHC, pMDI with Z-Stat VHC and pMDI with AC+ VHC.
 Error bars denote standard deviation about the mean.

-When the results are expressed in terms of fine particle fraction (the percentage of the emitted dose in particles \leq 4.7 μm) as in Figure 4, aerosol delivery from the pMDI alone is shown to be less efficient than from the pMDI VHC combinations for the delivery of drug to the lungs.
+When the results are expressed in terms of fine particle fraction (the percentage of the emitted dose in particles $\leq 4.7 \ \mu m$) as in Figure 4, aerosol delivery from the pMDI alone is shown to be less efficient than from the pMDI VHC combinations for the delivery of drug to the lungs.
 That is, the proportion of the total aerosolized drug that would be expected to penetrate the upper airways and deposit in the conducting and alveolated airways is higher for the pMDI VHC combinations compared with the pMDI alone.
 [3]